LurknOctopus/electron-sendgrid-quickstart-demo/README.md

 npm start
 ```

-Don't forget to set your SendGrid API key in your environment variables and set the to/from email address in index.html.
+Note: Don't forget to set your SendGrid API key in your environment variables and set the to/from email address in index.html.

 ## License